 Handling unfavorable reviews or comparisons

 Bad customer reviews and employee complaints pose a significant reputational risk to brands.
 Most review websites rank on the first page of Google for branded queries.
-As a result, one negative headline can rob you of conversion-ready customers.
+As a result, they can rob you of conversion-ready customers.

-Furthermore, influential industry publications may publish side by side comparisons that favor your competition.
+Furthermore, influential industry websites may publish side by side comparisons that favor your competition.
 In fact, those reviews might even be sponsored posts masquerading as editorial content!

 We wrote a series of posts to help you take action to clean up bad reviews: